pjrobertson/django-flatpages-tinymce/README.rst

   * FLATPAGES_TEMPLATE_DIR (default: TEMPLATE_DIRS[0] + 'flatpages') - directory where
     flatpages templates are placed
   * FLATPAGES USE_MINIFIED (defalut: not settings.DEBUG) - use minified versions of JS/CSS
+  * FLATPAGES_USE_DBTEMPLATES (default: False) - If you are using to store templates django_dbtemplates - set it  to True.
+In  dropdown list will be listed all templates from dbtemplates

 Further, you will want to change default settings of TinyMCE Editor.